Reservoir Football CLub

 Reservoir switched to the Panton Hill Football League in 1971 after 22 seasons in the MFL.
 This move was an immediate success as Reservoir finished runners-up in their debut season then captured premierships for both seniors and reserves in 1972.
 This feat was matched in 1975 and the senior side made it back-to-back premierships in 1976.
 The Club spent ten seasons in the PHFL, all of which ended in finals appearances.
 In 1981 Reservoir returned to the Diamond Valley Football League after 31 years, in which time the DVFL had become arguably the strongest of all Melbourne’s suburban football leagues.
 In 1982 Reservoir amalgamated with the Reservoir Y.C.W.
 Football Club.
 It was during the 1980s that the Club changed its jumper to design featuring vertical stripes of royal blue and light blue.
 The Club still wears these colours today.

 The 1984 season was a special one for the Reservoir Football Club.
 The senior team, playing in Division 2 of A grade in the DVFL, won the premiership after a 10 point win over Northcote Park.
 This saw the Club promoted to Division 1 for the first time.
 That alone was a great achievement, but Reservoir’s seconds, thirds and Under 11 junior team also won premierships in ’84 to cap a spectacular season.
 Unfortunately the senior side lasted only one season in Division 1 as they were relegated after finishing last in 1985.
-They have not managed promotion since, losing out in three Division 2 grand finals, most recently in 2004.
+They have not managed promotion since, losing out in three Division 2 grand finals (1993, 1994 & 2004) and most recently in 2006 reached the 2006 Preliminary final.

-An old Reservoir Football Club theme song, sung to the tune of “Bless ‘em all”, features the following lyrics:
+An old (early 50’s) Reservoir Football Club theme song, sung to the tune of “Bless ‘em all”, features the following lyrics:

 There is a fair suburb 10 miles north of town,